Integration flow for Direct Debit

 function from the widget.
 Some users may close the widget before the callback to send the webhook to your backend gets executed.

-Wait for subscription Activation
+Wait for subscription activation

 The created subscription starts with a pending